ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

 where new or updated code is created on a 'feature' branch that is based on the `workflow-tools GitHub 'develop' branch <https://github.com/ufs-community/workflow-tools/tree/develop>`_.

-The feature branch is named after the corresponding GitHub issue:
+The feature branch is named after the corresponding Jira issue:

 *feature/<Github Issue number>_<some_descriptive_name>*